MicrosoftDocs/azure-devops-docs/docs/pipelines/policies/set-permissions.md

 ::: moniker range=">= tfs-2015"

-## Manage permissions for agent queues and service connections
+## Manage permissions for agent pools and service connections

 You manage the security for [agent pools](../agents/pools-queues.md) and [service connections](../library/service-endpoints.md) by adding users or groups to a role.
-The method is similar for both agent queues and service connections.
+The method is similar for both agent pools and service connections.
 You will need to be a member of the Project  Administrator group to manage the security for these resources.

 > [!NOTE]
 > **Feature availability**: These features are available on Azure Pipelines and TFS 2015 and later versions.